-TriMet believes that selection of a contractor with experience and expertise in the design and construction this type of work will help meet these challenges.
-The only way to ensure selection of such a contractor is through the use of an alternative selection process.
+TriMet believes the selection of several contractors with experience and expertise in this type of work for use on an on-call basis will help meet these challenges.
+The only way to ensure selection and efficient access to such contractors is through the use of an alternative selection process.